Klaviyo is powerful, but is it perfect for every ecommerce business? Not really.

 Alec from Capterra

 Looking for more tools like Mailchimp?
-Check these 14 Mailchimp Alternatives Compared (2025 Update)
+Check these Best Mailchimp Alternatives 2025: 14 Cheaper Tools to Try

 Building basic email campaigns was easy with the free plan.
 However, when it came to building behavior-based automations for ecommerce like abandoned carts, post-purchase upsells, and loyalty campaigns, HubSpot started to show limits as advanced features were gated behind expensive plans.